 "In the wet our tyres are one second slower than everyone else’s".

-Both Michael Schumacher have some family company to bring some luck: the German driver is with her wife Corinna, following a quick trip in Las Vegas in the last few days, spending time in the casino’s and in Colorado on their Harley Davidson motorbike without the stress from the fans, as his relevance in the United States is equivalent to a good baseball player in Europe.
-His fellow Colombian colleague is joined by his mother Libia, his father Pablo and brother Federico, and obviuosly her beautiful Connie.
-Schumacher and Jean Todt were involved in a off-track appointment on Thursday morning: as ambassadors of the San Marino Republic, they took to the Indianapolis’ Riley Hospital for Children.
-Guided by professor Howard Eigen, pneumology and intensive care department director, they visited the infant oncology and burns center departments, gifting the little kids a scale model of the F2002.
+Michael Schumacher has some family company to bring him some luck: the German driver is with her wife Corinna, following a quick trip in Las Vegas in the last few days, spending time in the casino’s and in Colorado on their Harley Davidson motorbike without the stress from the fans, as his relevance in the United States is equivalent to a good baseball player in Europe.
+His Colombian colleague is joined by his mother Libia, his father Pablo and brother Federico, and obviously the beautiful Connie.
+Schumacher and Jean Todt were involved in an off-track appointment on Thursday morning: as ambassadors of the San Marino Republic, they went to the Indianapolis’ Riley Hospital for Children.
+Accompanied by professor Howard Eigen, Pneumology and Intensive Care department director, they visited the infant oncology department and burns centre, gifting the little kids with a scale model of the F2002.
 Eigen said:

-"We’re so grateful for Jean Todt and Michael Schumacher".
+"We’re so grateful to Jean Todt and Michael Schumacher".

-Back in the Speedway, the German was back speaking to the media:
+Back in the Indianapolis Speedway, the German speaks to the media:

 "The track reminds me of Montreal and Monza.
-The tyres will be a crucial factor".
+Tyres will be a crucial factor".

-The Bridgestone men were optimistic of having both dry and wet-track running.
+The Bridgestone men are optimistic of having both dry and wet-track running.
 The temperature’s will be relatively low, up to 16 C°.
-The scorching hot summer which caused problems to the Japanese tyre manufacturer was over.
-But the plot was twisted again.
-A very close challenge between Michael Schumacher, Juan Pablo Montoya and Kimi Raikkonen, covered by just 7 points with two races remaining wasn’t enough.
-At the eve of the United States’ GP, there are a lot of factors to take into account.
-A track were there are barely any tests, challenging for being very fast on one side and quite slow on the other, the unpredictable weather which could cause many surprises on Saturday qualifying and Sunday’s race, the new tyres brought by Bridgestone and Michelin, and the firm position of the FIA theatning hefty fines and penalties if team orders are applied.
-Even the smallest suspicions could cause problems, as stated by Max Mosley, FIA president.
-All of that in an already tense context for teams, and not just the ones contending for the constructor’s or driver’s championships.
-Data analysis suggest that Renault shouldn’t be counted out either, which could have an impact on the title fight.
-On a dry track, the fastest times in practice were set by Jarno Trulli and teammate Fernando Alonso, split by just 0.001 seconds.
-The Italian driver was fastest in the first session, until it started raining and Michael Schumacher came though as usual in the wet conditions.
-But in pre-qualifying crafted a masterpiece, proving that he is a driver who doesn’t fear his rivals when things go the right way for him, including Fernando Alonso.
-On paper, Michael Schumacher’s poor performance could compromise his race starting position.
-It would be a big complication if he would be well behind his rivals in the field.
-The German has the excuse of being the first one out on track, without any reference time and a green track.
-However his 0.9 seconds gap to Rubens Barrichello is still quite worrying.
-There’s still the impression that the World Champion doesn’t like the format which is forcing him of always being the first one out on track.
-Ferrari are still relying on Michael Schumacher for the race.
-About the tyres, data from day one still suggests that Michelin still has an edge on one-lap pace.
-However, in the changable conditions any on-paper suggestions can be thrown out the window.
+The scorching hot summer which caused problems for the Japanese tyre manufacturer is over.
+But the plot thickens.
+A very close challenge between Michael Schumacher, Juan Pablo Montoya and Kimi Raikkonen, covered by just 7 points with two races remaining, isn't enough.
+On the eve of the United States' GP, there are a lot of factors to take into account.
+A track where there are barely any tests, challenging for being very fast on one side and quite slow on the other, the unpredictable weather which could cause many surprises on Saturday qualifying and Sunday’s race, the new tyres brought by Bridgestone and Michelin, and the firm position of the FIA threatening heavy fines and penalties if team orders are applied.
+Even the smallest suspicion could cause problems, as stated by FIA president Max Mosley.
+All of that in an already tense context for the teams, and not just the ones contending for the constructors’ or drivers’ championships.
+Data analysis suggests that Renault shouldn’t be ruled out either as it could have an impact on the title fight.
+On a dry track, the fastest times in practice are set by Jarno Trulli and teammate Fernando Alonso, separated by just 0.001 seconds.
+The Italian driver is the fastest in the first timed session, until it starts raining and Michael Schumacher stands out as usual in wet conditions.
+But in pre-qualifying Jarno Trulli does a masterpiece, proving that he is a driver who doesn’t fear his rivals when things go the right way for him, including Fernando Alonso.
+On paper, Michael Schumacher’s poor performance could compromise his starting position.
+It would be a serious problem if he were to be far from his rivals on the grid.
+The German has the excuse of being the first one out on track, without any reference time and a dirty track.
+However, his 0.9-second gap to Rubens Barrichello is still quite worrying.
+There’s still the impression that the World Champion doesn’t like the format which is forcing him to always be the first one out on track.
+Ferrari is still relying on Michael Schumacher’s consistency in the race.
+About the tyres, for the first time he says that Michelin still has a good margin on one-lap pace.
+However, in the changeable weather conditions any strategy can be thrown out the window.

-Maybe Michael Schumacher is now hoping for the rain to arrive, even though the forecast has been off so far.
+Maybe Michael Schumacher is now hoping for the rain to arrive, even though the weather forecast has been wrong so far.
 From one Schumacher to another, Ralf - according to the Sun tabloid - is down for taking a 50% salary pay-cut to stay with Williams until 2006, earning 9 mln/year instead of 18.
-So that his team could offer more money to Colombian Juan Pablo Montoya, preventing a move to McLaren Mercedes for 2004.
-If he was to reject the offer, he could be replaced by Australian Mark Webber, currently commited with Jaguar.
-Jacques Villeneuve, who himself is on the brink of breakup with his team (Bar-Honda), is also in contention for a seat at Williams-Bmw.
-On Saturday of the 27th of September 2003, the weather changed, so did the lateral loads on the tyres, the track and the results.
-Monza already feels so long ago for Ferrari: Michael Schumacher qualified 7th, his worst qualifying since Hungary (P8) this season.
-A tough day in the office, starting with the fuel pump issues which set him back for the morning pratice session, meaning he couldn’t set his car up to his liking, with a pointy and perfect front-end, forcing him to copy his teammate’s setup.
-Kimi Raikkonen is the driver of the day, in a crucial weekend for him at Indianapolis, for the penultimate round of the Formula 1 World Championship, to stay in the title fight to become the youngest Formula 1 champion.
+So that his team could offer more money to Colombian Juan Pablo Montoya, preventing a move to McLaren-Mercedes for 2004.
+If he was to reject the offer, he could be replaced by Australian Mark Webber, currently committed to Jaguar.
+Jacques Villeneuve, who himself is at loggerheads with his team (Bar-Honda), is also in contention for the seat at Williams-Bmw.
+On Saturday, September 27, 2003, the weather changes, as do latitude, tyres, track type and results.
+Monza already feels so long ago for Ferrari.
+Michael Schumacher qualifies 7th, his worst qualifying since Hungary (P8) this season.
+A tough day in the office, starting with the fuel pump issues which set him back for the morning practice session, meaning he couldn’t set his car up to his liking, with a pointy and perfect front-end, and forcing him to copy his teammate’s setup.
+Kimi Raikkonen is the driver of the day, in a crucial weekend for him at Indianapolis, for the penultimate round of the Formula 1 World Championship, where he has to stay in the title fight to become the youngest Formula 1 champion.
 He takes his second pole position of the season.
-He has to gain 7 points on the German driver, so, realistically, there’s only one result that matters for him: victory.
-It’s good for Michael Schumacher that it wasn’t Juan Pablo Montoya that went fastest.
-The Colombian is 4th, only just edging out Schumacher, who definitely has the chances to recover, on a track where overtaking is possible, but is still two rows behind.
+In the standings, he has to recover 7 points on the German driver, so, realistically, there’s only one result that matters for him: victory.
+It’s good for Michael Schumacher that Juan Pablo Montoya isn’t the fastest.
+The Colombian is 4th, just a little faster than Schumacher, who definitely has the chances to recover, on a track where overtaking is possible, but he is still two rows behind.
 It’ll be a very close race, in which the strategies and the technical decisions will make the difference.
-Michael Schumacher and Juan Pablo Montoya have opted to promote straightline speed (344.8 and 350.3 km/h the respective top speeds), sacrificing the twisty corners of the in-field.
+Michael Schumacher and Juan Pablo Montoya have chosen to favour straight line speed (344.8 and 350.3 km/h the respective top speeds), sacrificing the twisty corners of the in-field.
 This will improve overtaking by sacrificing overall pace.
-And when the gaps are this small, a few more, or less, litres of fuel could be crucial.
+And when the gaps are this small, a few more - or less - litres of fuel could be crucial.

 "We’ll see what strategy our opponents go for".

-Stated Michael Schumacher.
-Olivier Panis’ 3rd place (Toyota’s best qualifying result of the season) was a big surprised which caused some doubts around the grid: he’s a very quick driver, the car has been improving race by race, it’s very powerful (which will help them through the fastest part of the track where the throttle is flat for over 20 seconds), but it may not have enough pace for a podium.
-For the others, the race could be decided in the pitstops phases.
-Schumacher lost a lot of time through the first and second corners: one, two and then three corrections, as captured by the onboard footage, which is very rare from him.
+States Michael Schumacher.
+Olivier Panis’ 3rd place (Toyota’s best qualifying result of the season) is a big surprise which causes some doubts around the grid: he’s a very quick driver, the car has been improving race by race, it’s very powerful (which will help them through the fastest part of the track where the throttle is flat for over 20 seconds), but it may not have enough pace for a podium.
+For the others, the race could be decided in the pitstop phases.
+Schumacher lost a lot of time between the first and second corner: one, two and then three corrections, as captured by the onboard footage, which is very rare from him.

 "The car is very unstable, we’ll figure out why".

 The car needs a technical diagnosis from the Maranello team.
-It’s impossible to find a cure, as the F2003-GA spent its night in parc fermé along with its 19 colleagues, as mandated by the rules.
-He’ll have to figure it out: if he wants that 6th title, which would make history, he’ll have to sweat for his, uncovering his class as he only has done a number of times this year.
+It’s impossible to find a cure, as the F2003-GA spends its night in parc fermé along with its 19 colleagues, as required by the rules.
+He’ll have to make up for it: if he wants that 6th title, which would make history, he’ll have to earn it, bringing out his class as he only has done a number of times this year.
 Let’s take Rubens Barrichello’s performance: his time was only 0.124 off of Kimi Raikkonen’s, so the potential is there.
-For the 8th of last 10 qualifying and pre-qualifying sessions, the Brazilian was faster than his teammate.
-Ferrari stressed that they were on the same tyre, but there are doubts over Michael Schumacher’s tyre choice: he might’ve gone conservative, for harder and more durable tyres, better over the distance.
-Same for Juan Pablo Montoya (supported by thousands of fans, displaying a poster which compared his to the Pope: "You’re the number one, because the number two is in Rome"), unlike Rubens Barichello and Kimi Raikkonen.
-Trulli was very disappointed, as he posted the fastest time on friday but had a crash during the warm up session, breaking the front-right suspension after an off-track excursion, which was caused, according to him, by the wind.
-The Renault mechanics put the car together quickly enough to get back on track, but he still had issues, finishing a disappointing 10th.
-Alonso went better than him, who is 6th on the grid and already counting how many positions he’ll make up at the start thanks to his sophisticated electronic system for race starts.
+For the 8th time out of the last 10 qualifying and pre-qualifying sessions, the Brazilian is faster than his teammate.
+Ferrari stresses that they were on the same tyre, but there are doubts over Michael Schumacher’s tyre choice: he might’ve gone conservative, choosing harder and more durable tyres, which are better over distance.
+Same for Juan Pablo Montoya (supported by thousands of fans, displaying a poster which compared him to the Pope: "You’re the number one, because the number two is in Rome"), unlike Rubens Barichello and Kimi Raikkonen.
+Trulli is very disappointed, as he did the fastest time on friday but had a crash during the warm up session, breaking the front-right suspension after an off-track excursion, which was caused, according to him, by the wind.
+The Renault mechanics put the car together quickly enough to get him back on track, but he still had issues, finishing in a disappointing 10th place.
+Alonso went better than him, 6th on the grid; he is already counting how many positions he’ll make up at the start thanks to his sophisticated electronic system for race starts.
 The number two drivers will play a big role in the race.
-Chariman Bernie Ecclestone looked to be a bit more tollerant towards the forbidden team orders: if Ralf Schumacher and Rubens Barrichello were to help their respective teammates, it wouldn’t be strange.
-Just one hour after qualifying and Michael Schumacher has a faked smile on his face, when he and his wife Corinna linked up with some American friends.
-He looked unfazed, perhaps ackowledging how he compromised his race, his chances to wrap up the title a race early, and his vulnerability at the top of the standings.
+Bernie Ecclestone seems to be a bit more tolerant towards the forbidden team orders: if Ralf Schumacher and Rubens Barrichello were to help their respective teammates, it wouldn’t be strange.
+Just one hour after qualifying, Michael Schumacher has a fake smile on his face, when he and his wife Corinna meet with some American friends.
+He seems to be in a bad mood, perhaps acknowledging how he compromised his race, his chances to wrap up the title a race early, and his vulnerability at the top of the standings.

 "The track was very slippery for me.
 But honestly, I still don’t understand how I can be so far back.
 Maybe having limited time to do laps in practice might’ve been the cause, stopping on track watching the others do laps.
 We had to go for a compromise with the setup, also because half of the track is really fast and the other is really slow".